Skip to content

 Watermark everything.
 A visible watermark with your creator name discourages casual sharing and proves ownership.
 Place watermarks where they can’t be easily cropped — across the center of images, not in corners.

 Track subscribers.
-If you offer personalized content, include subtle identifiers that let you trace a leak back to a specific subscriber.
-This could be as simple as referencing their name in a video or including a unique watermark per subscriber.
+If you offer personalized content, include subtle identifiers that help you trace a leak back to a specific subscriber.

 Set expectations.
-Include a clear copyright notice in your OnlyFans bio and welcome message.
-Something like: “All content is copyrighted.
+Include a clear copyright notice in your OnlyFans bio and welcome message: “All content is copyrighted.
 Redistribution will result in DMCA action and potential legal proceedings.”
 This won’t stop determined thieves, but it deters casual sharing.

 Response Protocol

-- File DMCA with Google to de-index the URL from search results.
+3. File DMCA with Google to de-index the URL.

-- Log the incident.
+4. Log the incident.
 Keep a spreadsheet tracking: date discovered, platform, URL, date DMCA filed, response received, status.
-This documentation is valuable if you ever need to pursue legal action.
+This documentation matters if you pursue legal action.

-- Block the subscriber if you can identify the source of the leak.
+5. Block the subscriber if you can identify the source.

 When to Escalate